 SEO has become THE buzzword within the internet marketing world.

-But have you noticed these advanced courses are not only extensive and time consuming, but understanding the fundamentals of SEO is a prerequisite!?
+Have you noticed these advanced courses are not only extensive and time-consuming but understanding the fundamentals of SEO is actually a prerequisite!?

-Learning SEO shouldn’t be so hard.
-The reality is that whether you are developing a local marketing strategy or trying to expand your content marketing strategy to reach a large portion of the world, these “expert” SEO courses have too many rabbit holes and you could potentially be wasting hundreds, even thousands of dollars.
+Learning SEO shouldn’t be that difficult.
+The reality is that whether you are developing a local marketing strategy or trying to expand your content marketing strategyto reach a larger portion of the world, these “expert” SEO courses have too many rabbit holes,and you could potentially be wasting hundreds, even thousands of dollars.

-“I have content teams and SEO agencies that we are currently paying large sums of money to and your presentation has shown me gaps these expensive professionals are not filling and I am now prepared to direct them the right way to not miss gaping fundamentals.”
+They said, “I have content teams and SEO agencies that we are currently paying large sums of money to.
+Your presentation has shown me the gaps these expensive professionals are not filling, and I am now prepared to direct them the right way not to miss gaping fundamentals.”

 If you'd prefer to listen to this content from the video above, play it or download it from the podcast episode below.